alexrutz/flightgpt/README.md

 controlled via the CLI for basic lighting management.
 An oxygen panel now displays the remaining supply for reference during high-altitude flight.
+A simple altimeter panel stores the barometric setting so the PFD can show the correct altitude reference.
 A small clock shows the elapsed simulation time for reference.
 A flight controls display now reports current gear, flap and speedbrake positions.